 Best Free Sleep tracker for Apple Watch

-The Apple Watch sleep tracking feature uses the novel combination of hardware (an accelerometer) and software (machine learning) to track your movement while you sleep.
 It can also track heart rate, breathing rate, and more.
-It works by using the same technology that powers the rest of the Apple Health feature set on Apple Watch.
+It works by using the same technology that powers the rest of the Apple Health feature set on the Apple Watch.

 The Apple Watch Sleep app is one of the best ways to track your sleep, with or without third-party apps.

-Responsible for the most accurate sleep data on the market, this app measures the time you spend in bed, how long it took for you to fall asleep and restless vs. deep sleep – all vital components for a good night’s rest.
-It has a smart alarm feature which wakes you up at a period of light sleep rather than a deep period – the optimum time to wake from a great night’s sleep.
-The app is incredibly easy to use and feels more like a partner in your quest for better rest, rather than an obligation.
+It has an innovative alarm feature that wakes you up at a light sleep rather than a deep period – the optimum time to wake from a great night’s sleep.
+The app is straightforward and feels more like a partner in your quest for better rest than an obligation.

 Sleep Cycle – A Perfect Sleep Tracker for Apple Watch